 Dear Clergy, Pastoral Administrators, and Parish Secretaries,

 As we begin a new ministry season, it is time once again to bless and pray for the catechists in our parishes.
 This year you will notice that we have moved Catechetical Sunday to the third week of September to be in line with many dioceses in North America.
-The Compassionate Healers Mass will be celebrated in our Diocese on the fourth Sunday.
+The Compassionate Healers Mass will be celebrated in our Diocese on the third Sunday of October.

 This year I would like to highlight the resources for catechists offered by Loyola Press.
 The first link to the left will lead you to one of the three-minute retreats that is particularly prepared for catechists.
 The second link will lead you to the 3-minute retreat archives.
 The third link will lead you to the page inviting you to sign-up to receive the 3-minute retreat daily in your inbox.